mightylorenzo/FXFEL/README.md

 ## To Install

 We recommend using Anaconda, upon which this software has been tested and used.
-Anaconda will also allow the use of the Jupyter Notebook examples in the `example` directory.
+Anaconda will also allow the use of the Jupyter Notebook examples in the `notebooks` directory.
 Grab this source code by cloning the repo or downloading a zip file of the source.
 To clone, do
 ```
 git clone https://github.com/mightylorenzo/FXFEL.git fxfelviz
 ```